What does the word 'Putumayo' mean?

 How can I book a Putumayo artist for a show or event?

-Most of the artists who appear on our compilations are not Putumayo artists.
+The artists who appear on our collections are not signed to Putumayo World Music.
 They or their producer or label have given us permission to include their song on a particular project.
 However, Putumayo works with a number of artists that appear on our compilations.
-Information on Putumayo events, artist tours and their booking agents can be found here.
-If you are looking for a particular artist, please send an inquiry to firstname.lastname@example.org.
+If you are looking for a particular artist, please send an inquiry to firstname.lastname@example.org

 Where can I find the full lyrics or a musical transcription of one of the songs on your CDs?